-Each week we have three different worship offerings designed to meet various needs:
+Under ordinary circumstances, we offer three different worship options designed to meet various needs:

 - The Sunday 8:00 am Service uses the traditional language of Rite One from the Book of Common Prayer as its liturgy.
-Usually around 30 people attend this service and its style is more formal and appealing to those who wish a traditional worship experience.
+This service includes a sermon and Holy Communion with an Opening Hymn and no choir.

 - The Sunday 10:30 am Service uses the modern language of Rite Two and other contemporary liturgies.
-Attendance is usually around 100.
-During the school year, our wonderful choir enhances the worship at this service, and child-care (for children 3 and under) and Sunday school for ages 3-15 are available.
-During the summer months, this service takes place at 9:30 am with hymns but no choir or Sunday school.
+This service includes a sermon and Holy Communion and the choir enhances the worship at this service.
+Child Care (for ages 3 and under) and Sunday School (for ages 3-15) are available.
+During the summer months, this service takes place at 9:30 am, and there are hymns, but there is no choir or Sunday School.

-- The Wednesday 9:00 am Healing Service is one that offers Holy Communion with prayers for healing, followed by an informal Bible Study at 9:30 in the Great Hall.
+- The Wednesday 9:00 am Healing Service offers Holy Communion with prayers for healing, followed by an informal Bible Study in the Great Hall.

 For those who are not able to come to church, St. David’s provides Eucharistic Visitors, a dedicated group of people who take communion wafers and wine that has been blessed to those in need.
 They undergo training for this ministry to conduct a brief service in the home of the parishioner.
 Deacon Gail Chandler coordinates the Eucharistic Visitors schedule and can be reached at email@example.com.